MUMC-MEDMIC/MACOVID/README.md

 To rerun samples from specific folder.
 It is possible to run files in gz format.
 The output directory and number of cores must be specify.

-Note: The sript makes use of Snakemake so if the output directory contains the final files of the rerun, those files will not be analysis.
-Solution: remove old file or pick a new output directory.
+Note: The program makes use of Snakemake so if the output directory contains the final files of the rerun, those files will not be analysis.
+Solution: remove old files or pick a new output directory.

 ```
 python MACOVID.py rerun -i FASTQ_DIRECTORY -o OUTPUT_DIRECTORY --cores X